unstoppabledomains/docs/README.md

 **Tips for Unstoppable team:**

-Branch previews are available at the [private development space](https://app.gitbook.com/@unstoppable-domains/s/unstoppable-docs-dev/).
+Branch previews are available at the [development GitBook space](https://app.gitbook.com/@unstoppable-domains/s/unstoppable-docs-dev/).